 Two Fighter craft are called an Element, with its Element Leader and his Wingman (both Ensigns).
-Two Elements are organized into a Detachment led by the Detachment commander (a Lieutenant).Two Detachments compose a Flight, commanded by a Flight Leader (a Captain).
+Two Elements are organized into a Detachment led by the Detachment commander (a Lieutenant).
+Two Detachments compose a Flight, commanded by a Flight Leader (a Captain).
 Two Flights are organized into an Arm, commanded by a Commander.
 Two Arms are organized into a Squadron, commanded by a Sub-Admiral.
-Two Squadrons make up a Flotilla, commanded by a Commodore.
+Two Squadrons make up a Flotilla, commanded by an Admiral.
+Two Flotillas compose a Task Force, commanded by a Commodore.
 Two Task Forces make up an Air Division, commanded by a General.